3 Ways to Manage Terraform Variables and State Across Environments and Workspaces

 terraform.tfvars file and a state file will be created.

 . ├── development │ ├── main.tf │ ├── outputs.tf │ ├── terraform.tfstate │ └── terraform.tfvars │ └── variables.tf ├── production │ ├── main.tf │ ├── outputs.tf │ ├── terraform.tfstate │ └── terraform.tfvars │ └── variables.tf └── staging ├── main.tf ├── outputs.tf ├── terraform.tfstate └── terraform.tfvars └── variables.tf

 terraform.tfvars files in separate directories is that individual values for each environment can get buried within the directory structure.
 This can lead to outages and makes configuration difficult to audit and manage.

-An alternative approach is to use a central configuration management system, like CloudTruth, to pass Terraform values for defined HCL variables in at runtime.
-In this example our directory structure is again created for separate environments called
+An alternative approach is to use CloudTruth as a unified configuration management system to pass Terraform values for defined HCL variables in at runtime.
+In this use case our directory structure is again created for separate environments called

 staging.
 However we no longer need to put a